GarryChen-site/binarymusings/content/posts/rust/rust-quickly-start-04.md

 Let's look at the libraries needed to implement these features:

 - For command-line parsing, Rust offers several libraries.
 We'll use the officially recommended `clap`.
-- For the HTTP client, we used `reqwest` in the previous lesson.
+- For the HTTP client, we used `reqwest` in the previous article.
 We'll continue with it, but this time we'll try its asynchronous interface.
 - For formatted output, to make the output as readable as HTTPie's Python version, we'll use the `colored` library for colorful terminal output.
 - Additionally, we'll need a few more libraries: `anyhow` for error handling, `jsonxf` for formatting JSON responses, `mime` for handling MIME types, and `tokio` for asynchronous processing.